Set2Set and Attention Readout: Order-Invariant Graph Summaries

 | Multi-head attention | Multiple independent attention pools | Balanced expressiveness/cost |

-For small graphs (molecules, proteins), Set2Set and multi-head attention provide meaningful improvements over flat pooling.
-For large graphs, the O(T N d) cost of Set2Set may be prohibitive, making single-pass attention readout the preferred choice.
+For small graphs (molecules, proteins), Set2Set and multi-head attention are the readouts to reach for when a single weighted average is too blunt a summary.
+For large graphs, the \(O(TNd)\) cost of Set2Set and its inherently sequential \(T\) steps make single-pass attention readout the preferred choice.

 References